- 06 Feb 2024

 To create an Enforcement Set

-Click Create Enforcement Set.
+In the Enforcement Sets page, click Create Enforcement Set.
 The Create Enforcement Set drawer opens.

 The Create Enforcement Set drawer displays all available Enforcement Actions according to their category.
 The most recently used Actions are in the Recently Used category.
 Click the arrows on the right of a category to expand or collapse the category.